daniestevez/reu-2021/README.md

   backend](https://wiki.gnuradio.org/index.php/GR-ATA_Testbed) and a client that plots the Hydrogen line spectrum.

+* `live-spectrum.py` is used to send a real time spectrum from the USRPs over ZMQ.
+  This contains the client and the server flowgraphs.

 * `Voyager1_GBT` uses a Voyager-1 recording from Green Bank Telescope to show how to compute spectrum and waterfall data with GNU Radio